Russell-Day/Scraping-for-Population-Health-Leaders/README.md

 - Respecting privacy and data protection regulations
 - Managing API rate limits and optimizing data collection efficiency
 - Handling variations in how population health roles are titled across different organizations
+- Currently this project only is able to return a list of names from each hospital and manual sorting is needed to be done

 ## Table of Contents
 - [Installation](#installation)